 IALS also has a five-volume set of ancient Norwegian laws, Norges gamle love indtil 1387 (published by C. Gröndahl, 1846-95).

 Statutes and regulations are available free on the Lovdata website, as amended.
 The official gazette, Norsk lovtidende, is also on Lovdata (2001 onwards).
 Lovdata is a private foundation which was established by the Norwegian Ministry of Justice and the Faculty of Law at the University of Oslo.

 Norsk lovkommentar , a collection of Norwegian legislation with commentary, is available online via Gyldendal's Rettsdata service, for a fee, but IALS does not subscribe.

 Legislation - Sweden

 IALS Library's main source of Swedish legislation is the one-volume compilation of laws in force, Sveriges Rikes Lag.
 It is published annually by Norstedts / Wolters Kluwer Scandinavia and IALS has it from 1948 onwards (with some gaps).

 Revised legislation with commentary is found in the three-volume work Karnov...svensk lagsamling med kommentarer, published by Thomson, but this is not held at IALS.

 The concise way in which Swedish legislation is drafted means that the travaux préparatoires (preparatory documents) are an important tool for interpretation.
 They are published in one of two series: either Statens offentliga utredningar (SOU) or Departementsserien (Ds).
 IALS has a few issues of SOU but none of Ds, but they are available online as part of the Swedish Parliament's Documents and Laws database.
 Summaries of the travaux for selected laws can be found in part II of the series Nytt juridiskt arkiv, which is in IALS Library up to 1990.

 Notisum provides a large amount of free information, including legislation (under 'Lagboken'), but some of its data is only available by subscription.

 Legislation - Finland

 IALS Library's source of Finnish legislation is Suomen laki, which is published annually by Talentum and is now in three volumes.
 A collection of Finnish legislation as amended, it is very widely used by Finnish lawyers, although it is not an official publication.
-Suomen laki has been published since 1955; it is in IALS from 1995 onwards, with some gaps.
-We also have two old copies of the Swedish-language version, Finlands lag.
+Suomen laki started in 1955 and is held at IALS from 1995 onwards (with some gaps); we also have two old copies of the Swedish-language version, Finlands lag.